-Before his move to Washington in 2010, he served as USC’s Vice Provost for Globalization, working closely with faculty and deans to advance the university’s globalization initiative, expanding USC’s international presence and promoting the university throughout the world.
-He is also a senior fellow at the USC Center on Public Diplomacy, both of which are housed in the Annenberg School for Communication and Journalism.
+Before his move to Washington in 2010, he served as USC’s Vice Provost for Globalization, working closely with faculty and deans to advance the university’s globalization initiative, expanding USC’s international presence, opening new USC facilities in Shanghai and Seoul, and promoting the university throughout the world.

-Powell previously served as director of the USC Integrated Media Systems Center, the National Science Foundation’s Research Center for multimedia research.
-Powell has worked extensively in Africa, Asia, Europe, Latin America and the U.S. on training programs in digital media for journalists, educators and policymakers.
-Previous roles include vice president of the Freedom Forum; general manager of WHUT-TV, the nation’s first African-American-owned public television station; executive producer at Quincy Jones Entertainment; and vice president for news and information programming at National Public Radio.
+Powell previously served as Director of the USC Integrated Media Systems Center [https://imsc.usc.edu/], a National Science Foundation Engineering Research Center located in the USC Viterbi School of Engineering.
+Powell also worked extensively in Africa, Asia, Europe, Latin America and the U.S. on training programs in digital media for journalists, educators and policymakers.